Galactic Cowboys: Reunion (2009–present)

 Besides original songs, Galactic Cowboys have recorded cover versions of songs by KISS, Petra and Wings.

 The band performed 3 reunion shows in August 2009 in Houston, Dallas, and Austin.
 Following these shows, Wally Farkas permanently quit the band.
 The band's original line-up reunited for a special, one-off performance at Acadia Bar and Grill in Houston, Texas on September 13, 2013.

 On July 4, 2016, they announced via bassist Monty's Rockcast podcast (No. 176) that they had signed with a progressive record label and were working on a new album with the original lineup (Colvin, Huggins, Doss, Sonnier).
 On November 17, 2017, Mascot Label Group released the new album, titled Long Way Back to the Moon.

+The Galactic Cowboys announced a new album via Kickstarter in the Summer of 2024.
+This was funded and has raised nearly $90,000 for the band to produce their own record for their fans.
+This project is currently titled "A New Mission".
+Ben, Monty, and Dane are currently writing.
+Unfortunately Alan Doss decided not to participate with this project.
+He has been replaced by Johnny Simmons, Doss' bandmate from Houston-area cover band The Rikkis, who also played drums on Atomic Opera's Gospel Cola album.
+The new Galactic album is targeted for release in the late Spring or Summer of 2025.
+More information on this posted on their Kickstarter page by searching "galactic-cowboys-a-new-mission".

 Members

 Monty Colvin

 Bassist and backing vocalist for Galactic Cowboys from 1991 until 2000, Monty Colvin embarked on a solo career in 2000 with his band project Crunchy.
 The first album, All Day Sucker, released in 2001, defined the Crunchy sound as fun, pop punk with a slight heavy guitar edge.
 On Crunchy's second album, Clown School Dropout, the band was stripped down to Colvin playing most of the instruments and bringing in a hired drummer; here Colvin added a bit more crunch to the formula.
 Band influences include the Wildhearts, Cheap Trick, Foo Fighters, and the Ramones, in addition to the aforementioned Galactic Cowboys.
 The third Crunchy album, Loserville (2007), includes a contribution by Kerry Livgren of Kansas.
 Colvin contributed to Livgren's 2021 solo release The Resurrection Of Lazarus: A Cantata though his part had been recorded 20 years earlier.

 Colvin currently hosts an irregular hour-long Internet podcast called "Monty's Rockcast" on his personal web site.
 He also sells his paintings on his web site; some of the Galactic Cowboys album covers featured Colvin's artwork.

 Colvin is also a cousin of Dee Dee Ramone (Douglas Glenn Colvin), formerly of the Ramones.